 Through the leadership of the Mayor's Office, the WDB established a goal of developing Memoranda of Understanding (MOU) with the region's major public sector employers, including the Los Angeles World Airports (LAWA), the Port of Los Angeles, and the Los Angeles Department of Water and Power (LADWP), to provide career pathways for Angelenos.
-While the COVID-19 crisis had slowed down public sector hiring in general, increased investments in economic development have aided EWDD in aligning economic and workforce development strategies more purposefully to address the needs of employers and job seekers in the region, including investment from the Bipartisan Infrastructure Law (UPDATED).
+While the COVID-19 crisis had slowed down public sector hiring in general, increased investments in economic development have aided EWDD in aligning economic and workforce development strategies more purposefully to address the needs of employers and job seekers in the region.